hanishkvc/prg-kotlin-android-sensorsk/readme.rst

 Pressing back button, when a sensor is already selected, will clear the sensor selection.
 Pressing back button once again will quit the app.

+NOTE: Remember to give few seconds between pressing back button to clear a sensor selection and pressing back button again to quit the program.
+So that program gets a oppurtunity to save the captured data into csv.

 When user reselects the same(again)/different sensor, it takes care of reseting the auto scaling wrt y axis to start afresh.